Inkering/printnoser/background.md

 smartphones to measure their acceleration in multiples axes.

-As an aside, in our particular experimental setup, some resources suggest that the smartphone we possess have very high sampling rates which allow for details analysis
+As an aside, in our particular experimental setup, some resources suggest that the smartphone we possess have very high sampling rates which allow for detailed analysis

 <https://www.macrumors.com/2014/09/26/iphone-6-6-plus-two-accelerometers/>